 Official iPad 10.2 accessories are a full-size Smart Keyboard for $159, Apple Pencil for $99, and the Smart Cover for $39.
 The new iPad will be released with iPadOS installed, the new operating system for iPad that itself launches on September 30.

-iPad 10.2 is powered by the Apple A10 Fusion chipset, and the 10.2-inch screen features a 2160 x 1620 resolution display at a solid 500 nits brightness, and the display supports the 1st gen. Apple Pencil digitizer/stylus.
+iPad 10.2 is powered by the Apple A10 Fusion chipset, with 3GB of RAM, and the 10.2-inch screen features a 2160 x 1620 resolution display at a solid 500 nits brightness, and the display supports the 1st gen. Apple Pencil digitizer/stylus.

 It further has a FaceTime 1.2MP front camera, a 8MP rear camera with Full HD video recording support at 30 fps, stereo speakers, dual mics, a 10 hour battery life, combined Touch ID fingerprint reader and Home button on the bezel, dual-band Wi-Fi 5 with MIMO, Bluetooth 4.2, gyro, accelerometer, barometer, ambient light sensor, digital compass, iBeacon microlocation on the Wi-Fi models, and additional A-GPS and GLONASS on the 4G LTE models.